Credit Score for Apartments: Complete Guide to Rental Checks

 4. Pay Rent in Advance

 Some landlords accept extra rent upfront.
-This can help if your score is weak.
+This can help if your score is low.

 Always check what's legal in your state before offering.